The Link Between Addictive Behaviour and Poor Diet

 If you are searching for a rehab centre, then it is important that you find a location that includes nutrition as part of the treatment plan.
 A holistic centre focuses on more than just therapy and detox.
 The goal is to improve overall health to give the person a chance for long-term recovery.

-Dietary changes alone won’t be enough to overcome the addictive behaviors.
+Dietary changes alone won’t be enough to overcome addictive behaviours.
 But, the combination of healthy eating and other addiction treatments can be a dynamic combination to improve the possible results.